 When removing seedlings, make sure to dig deep enough to salvage the entire root.
 It shouldn’t be too hard to achieve this with young seedlings.
 So, how long should you wait before you remove them?…

 I am not sure there is a correct answer to this question.
-You can wait to remove until the plants are more established or you can get the plants out before the roots systems start to seriously intertwine.
+You can transplant them as small seedlings or you can wait until the seedlings’ roots intertwine to create a fibrous mass throughout the container.

 Unbeknownst to many, rabbits and deer will quite happily munch on milkweed…especially young seedlings!